sifodyas/sifodyas/doc/eventSystem.md

 In Sifodyas, a very basic event hub is built in.
 This system allows you interact with kernel and other business component of your layer without having any a direct dependency to them.
 The event system is also used to be aware of many steps of the lifecycle.

-Three main components are used: the `EventPublisher`, the `EventSubscriber`, and the event object implementing `IEvent`
+Three main components are used: the `EventPublisher`, the `EventSubscriber`, and the event object implementing `IEvent`.

+As it is for now, the event system is still in conception.
+Basic behavior is there, but the content of the event object may evolve (without breaking changes) in the future.

 ## `EventPublisher`
 This service allows you to send events to whoever wants to listen to them.
 It's accessible with `event_publisher` service id.